anniecherk/sweetpea/notes/specifications.markdown

 		1. "constraint" with string name of constraint
 		2. all other arguments -> names & values
 			- this could be a list of dictionaries if that's easier to parse
+			- need to specify level & factor because level names aren't guaranteed to be unique across factors

 --------------------------------------------------------------------